Food Water Maps

-It's bally was meant for those who found the vast horizon devoid of any comforting waypost or landmarks. and the highways sprawl; a confusing maze under the unrelenting, pounding swelter of the sun.
+It's bally was meant for those who found the vast horizon devoid of any comforting waypost or landmarks. and the highway's sprawl a confusing maze under the unrelenting, pounding swelter.

-Locals knew every rock and lizard, so the late signage add was explainable, excusable.
+Locals knew every rock, lizard, or scrap hulk, so the late addition to the sign was explainable - excusable.

 Of course, the procession of mountains to my right lent some directional assurance that I was headed somewhere… if nowhere other than where the mountaintops eventually stretched south in a staccato parade toward Sheephole Valley and Joshua Tree.

 Another, more distant hillside sign announced, Yarrow Ravine Rattlesnake Habitat Area.

 Years ago, a rattlesnake bite killed a friend’s Australian Shepherd and I never forgave the viper for this loss.
 The serpent produces deadly venom and, with some refining at a laboratory, anti-venom.
 Somehow there’s a divinely ironic joke in that.

 So I leaned forward in my seat to let the sweat evaporate from my shirtback, signaled an exit-lane turn to the empty highway behind me, and began to slow down.
 I opened my window and a blast of searing roadbed air dried my back and drew beads of fresh sweat from my brow.